svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Abstract

 **Svandis mission**
-Every day, it is harder to evaluate the reliability and relevance of each information about the crypto space in a context of expanding industry with a fast multiplication of data sources.
-Svandis mission is to  offer a data hub platform with a trustable strategy to gather, validate, analyse and visualise objective and relevant data about the crypto market.
+Every day, it is harder to evaluate the reliability and relevance of facts about the cryptocurrency space.
+With an expanding blockchain industry, the number of news sources reporting them is multiplying.
+The Svandis mission is to  offer a data hub platform with a trustable strategy to validate, analyse and visualise objective and relevant data about the crypto market in real time.

 **The Platform**
 Svandis is a blockchain based data hub providing a research and visualisation platform to crypto market participants.
-All data is available at one place, gathered by the Internal **Analytics Team**, the **DataMining App** and the **Research Community** - a gamified validation system on blockchain.
+All data is available at one place, gathered by the Internal Analytics Team, the DataMining App and the Research Community - a gamified validation system on the blockchain.
 This results in valuable information available through the Svandis toolset : Newsfeed, Screeners (ICO and Altcoins), Catalyst analysis, Heatmaps, Alerts, Indices and Portfolio.
-By multiplying and expanding the opportunities for interoperability between the Svandis tools, true clarity and insight of data will be accessible.
-Additional features and products are offered by 3rd party strategic partners within Svandis Marketplace to allow better customized workflow.
+By multiplying and expanding the opportunities for interoperability between the Svandis tools, true clarity and insight on data will be accessible.
+Additional features and products are offered by 3rd party strategic partners within Svandis Marketplace to provide a greater value offering for a trader’s workflow.

-Data gathering - Decentralized and crowdsourced due diligence The Svandis data gathering approach is decentralised.
-The Research Community and the DataMining App bring new possibilities concerning the speed of the availability of the data.
-Not only it is more efficient, but it bring the objectivity, the relevance and the reliability to the information.
+Data gathering - Decentralized and crowdsourced due diligence The Svandis data gathering approach is a decentralised-first methodology, where the research community is in control of their on the Blockchain identity.
+The Research Community and the DataMining App bring new possibilities concerning the speed of the available data.
+Not only it is more efficient, but it will bring the objectivity and reliability to the information.
+This hybrid solution balances scalability with  the needs of random consensus for the research community.

-The DataMining App is a cross-platform data-mining functionality.
+The DataMining App is a cross-platform data-mining functionality for online news sources.
 It is an open-source crawling application that users can install on their computers to participate into data crowdsourcing.
-This automated process will increase the speed and accuracy of the Svandis Newsfeed and Catalyst Analysis tools.
+This automated process will increase the speed and accuracy of the Svandis Newsfeed and Catalyst Analysis features.

 The Svandis Research Community is a Research and Data Verification mechanism allowing a multiple validation process to complete data integrity checks on ICOs and token sales, breaking news, catalyst submission and more.
 The goal is to ensure the validity of several categories of information, such as company and team backgrounds and ICO metrics, by using a standardised template to create consistency in the presentation of data.

 **Data processing**
 In order to facilitate a positive feedback loop between the Internal Analytics Team and the Research Community, we will be using machine learning to pinpoint catalysts and other events within the ecosystem.
 Machine learning will be used during the consensus mechanism as well to correlate similar information being presented by Research Community members.
+Research community members will sign the data they present at consensus with an Ethereum key only they access, in order to build a positive reputation in their community.

 ## DISCLAIMER
 This Technical Whitepaper does not constitute an offer to sell or invitation to purchase any securities of any nature whatsoever, and the content of this presentation is not intended to constitute legal, commercial or tax advice.
 Some of the declarations contained in this WP constitute forward-looking statements and are subject to change.